vercel/next.js/packages/next/README.md

    <Link href="/post?slug=something" as="/post/something">
    ```

-**Note: Dynamic pages are prefetched in the background for maximum performance**
+**Note: Dynamic pages are prefetched in the background for maximum performance.**

 > A dynamic page is page that uses `getInitialProps`.